Network Security #

 - Methods

-detection rely on having a baseline and then spot anomalies.
+Signature-Baseddetection rely on known hash/signatures of threatsAnomaly-Baseddetection rely on having a baseline and then spot anomalies.

-mode - All traffic flows THROUGH the IDS/IPS- Network dependency: If IDS fails, network traffic stops, although SOME have a
+Active/Inlinemode - All traffic flows THROUGH the IDS/IPS- Network dependency: If IDS fails, network traffic stops, although SOME have a

-fail open
+fail openpossibility.

 - Network dependency: If IDS fails, network traffic stops, although SOME have a